-- It is widely accepted that fonts "Ryumin-Light" and "GothicBBB-Medium" aren't embedded into PDF files, and a PDF reader substitute them by some external Japanese fonts (e.g., Ryumin-Light is substituted with Kozuka Mincho in Adobe Reader).
-We adopt this custom to the default setting. - A character in an alphabetic font is generally smaller than a Japanese font in the same size.
+- With luatexja.cfg, one can use other fonts as "default" Japanese fonts (Subsection 3.5). - A character in an alphabetic font is generally smaller than a Japanese font in the same size.
 So actual size specification of these Japanese fonts is in fact smaller than that of alphabetic fonts, namely scaled by 0.962216. - The amount of glue that are inserted between a JAchar and an ALchar (the parameter xkanjiskip) is set to